What Is a Cataract?

 Will I Need to Wear Glasses After My Cataract Surgery?

 During traditional cataract surgery, a single focus lens is implanted.
 Often times this gives patients good distance vision but still requires them to wear reading glasses for near vision.
-However, we offer our patient the option for a multifocal or accommodating lens implant that may allow them good vision at any distance, near through far.
+However, we offer our patients the option for a multifocal or accommodating lens implant that may allow them good vision at any distance, near through far.